 So, after steps one and two, you should have a grammatically correct, typo-free manuscript that’s also structured correctly.
 The plot flows as it should, and the whole manuscript starts to feel good.

 Self-Editing: Pace And Length

 There are many ways to tell a good story.
 If it’s a novel, you have to be aware that nobody can read the entire thing in one shot.
-Your goal is to get the reader to come back and finish the novel, be excited to wake up and continue, but also understand that there will be times when he/she needs to put it down.
+Your goal is to get the reader to come back and finish the novel, be excited to wake up, and continue and understand that there will be times when they need to put it down.

 The pace and length of your novel are going to help the reader.
 It’s pretty obvious that long, slow chapters will read slower, and short, fast chapters will read faster.

 If you want an analogy, car chases are great in a movie, and drum solos are wonderful in a concert.
 But if they last for twenty minutes, you start to feel burnt out.
 The same goes for your story.
 You must start strong, make your reader love your novel, but then slow down a bit, only to pick it up later.
 That’s why people love roller-coasters – up and down is fun and exciting.